lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verses 30-34.**

-1\.The persons referred to.
+1\.
+The persons referred to.
 "His children."
 "Ye are all the children", etc.

-2\.The supposition concerning them.
+2\.
+The supposition concerning them.
 "If his children forsake", etc.

 (a) They may possibly—may fall, though not fall away.